ahmadRahman1993/v2/content/sections/about/about.md

 Hello!
-I’m Ahmad Rahman, a Full-Stack Software Engineer and AI Specialist dedicated to leveraging technology for impactful solutions.
+I’m Ahmad Rahman, Software Engineering Manager and AI Specialist dedicated to leveraging technology for impactful solutions.
 My journey through computer science has been marked by a commitment to innovation, continuous learning, and a passion for problem-solving.

 My technical expertise spans advanced web and server-side development, database management, and AI system development.
 I’m proficient in a range of programming languages and database systems, enabling me to build comprehensive and robust solutions.